 When it comes to setting boundaries for your child’s screen time, it can be anything but easy.
-It’s hard to resist the convenience of letting your children watch TV so you can finish up your housework.
-Let’s face it, they won’t complain either.
-Children today typically average about 7 hours of electronic use in a single day!
-Which for my kids, is just too much!
+It’s hard to resist the convenience of letting your children watch TV so that you can finish your housework.
+Let’s face it, they won’t complain, either.
+Children today typically average about 7 hours of electronic use in a single day, which for my kids is just too much!
 However, I also have a hard time finding a happy medium between too much screen time and the right amount.
 This is why I started setting screen time boundaries for my kids.
 Here is how you can learn to do the same for yours.

 Perhaps your children have a favorite show they like to watch, or you enjoy watching a certain show as a family each night.
 A great way to limit your screen time throughout the day is by allowing your kids to only watch during certain times.
 For example, I let them watch one show while I’m making breakfast and dinner, so I’m not distracted while cooking.